 - A/B tests to optimize marketing based on shoppers’ actions.

-- A/B/n tests to find the types of content that resonate with customers.
+- A/B/n tests to find the types of content that resonate with existing customers.

 - Control groups to calculate the removal effect and measure the sales uplift generated by a given tactic.